 Ambassador Viswanathan is Distinguished Fellow, Latin America Studies, Gateway House.
 He is the former Indian Ambassador to Argentina, Uruguay, Paraguay and Venezuela, and Consul General in Sao Paulo.

-This review was written exclusively for Gateway House: Indian Council on Global Relations.
-You can read more exclusive features here.
+This review was exclusively written for Gateway House: Indian Council on Global Relations.
+You can read more exclusive content here.